 In this article, I would like to introduce you to the healthiest, most sustainable floor coverings and show you exactly what you need to look out for when assessing the sustainability of flooring.
 Let's go!

 Here is in advance a small Overview about the contribution:

 8 healthy and sustainable floors

-We certainly agree: the most sustainable floor is certainly the one you don't buy.
-In the sense of the Zero Waste Lifestyle you should first polish and maintain what you have before thinking about buying a new one.
+We all agree: the most sustainable floor is certainly the one you don't buy.
+In the spirit of Zero Waste Lifestyle you should first polish and maintain the existing one before you think about buying a new one.

-A new purchase is inevitable?
-Before you decide on a flooring material, you should first think about what requirements your future floor must meet.
-For example, does it have to be water-repellent or particularly quiet?
+A new purchase is unavoidable?
+Before you decide on a flooring material, you should first think about what requirements your future floor must fulfill.
+For example, does it need to be water-repellent or particularly quiet?
 And what color should it be?
-Regardless of which flooring you end up with, nothing is less sustainable than having to change it again after just a few months.
+No matter which flooring you end up with: nothing is less sustainable than having to change it again after just a few months.

-In the end, however, a truly ecological floor depends on other factors.
-I would like to list these briefly here:
+However, a truly ecological floor is ultimately dependent on other factors.
+I would like to briefly list these here: